STANDARD

 GROUNDED IN PUBLISHED RESEARCH

-The Peace Data Standard paper presents a theoretical framework for standardizing Peace Data, for identifying, using, collecting and evaluating mutually beneficial outcomes from episodes of engagement and emphasizes ethical considerations and future research directions.
+The paper introduces a theoretical framework for identifying, collecting, structuring, and evaluating data about mutually beneficial engagement, while addressing ethical considerations and future research directions.

 Developed through Peace Innovation Lab research on positive engagement, technology mediated interaction, and peace technology.